pulp-bio/emg-ros2/README.md

-# emg-ros2
+# emg-ros
-ROS2 drivers for acquiring EMG data from BioGAP, BioWolf16 and GAPWatch devices.
-More information on how to run these ROS2 nodes (with Docker) is provided in the README.md files in each device subfolder.
+ROS drivers for acquiring EMG data from BioGAP, BioWolf16 and GAPWatch devices.
+More information on how to run these ROS nodes (with Docker) is provided in the README.md files in each device subfolder.

 ## Author
 - [Mattia Orlandi](https://www.unibo.it/sitoweb/mattia.orlandi/en)